All Coat-of-Arms (General)

-The version(s) of the image(s) of the coat-of-arms above are somewhat different yet, they both have the same core elements.
+The version(s) of the image(s) of the coat-of-arms are somewhat different and are available here in varying sizes.
+The Baygents coat-of-arms, no matter the version, have the same core elements.

 The current shield shape in this coat-of-arms is of French origin around the 15th century.
 The shield’s horizontal partition line is referred as an “indented” line and represents “fire”.
 It is not to be confused with a broader line that means “water”.

 The coat-of-arms has been validated to contain one image, a silver leopard (facing rightward), in front of a red quadrant (on the shield).
 While shields can have one or multiple sections, this one contains four.
 The posture of the animal is intended to convey the heraldic attitude.
 The leopard is in the “Rampant” posture (3 legs up).
 The term “Rampant” isn’t used much anymore but it does come from the old French meaning “rearing up”.
 The leopard represents a warrior in the direct manner of perseverance combined with valor and courage.
 It also reflects that force is sometimes readily used in overcoming a difficult or dangerous situation.
 Often, the leopard is interchanged with the lion in usage for some family lines; however, in this case, the designated animal was very specific and is a leopard.